Emergency Fund: How Much Should I Have?

 An emergency fund should contain enough money to hold you over financially if you should lose your job or otherwise become unable to earn an income.
 Emergency funds are also useful when you have unexpected expenses such as large medical expenses, unexpected travel, or major car or home repairs that cost more than you budgeted for.
 Let’s take a look at how you can determine how much money you should set aside in your emergency fund.

-While experts claim three to six months is necessary, each emergency is different.
-Many military members have very stable job situations, but that isn’t always the case for some members who are forced out of the service through a force reduction, or for many of the millions of veterans who are hit with layoffs and reductions in the civilian workforce.
-Because each situation is unique, it’s hard to say how long it might take you to find financial security, especially in a struggling economy.
+For example, many military members have very stable job situations.
+That isn’t always the case for some members forced out of the service through a force reduction or for many of the millions of Veterans hit with layoffs and reductions in the civilian workforce.

-Don’t consider your 401(k) or IRA-type accounts as money you can access because they are not easily turned into cash and are much too expensive to withdraw before you reach retirement age.
+Don’t consider your 401(k) or IRA-type accounts as money you can access because they are not easily turned into cash and are much too expensive to withdraw before retirement age.

 Where Should You Keep Your Emergency Fund?

-Unfortunately, even though the need for an emergency fund is obvious, where to stash it is definitely less so.
-If you’re hoping for a more secure spot for your emergency fund than under your mattress, here are your options, and why you might want to choose each one:
+While having an emergency fund is important, deciding where to store it can be much less straightforward.
+If you’re hoping for a more secure spot for your emergency fund than under your mattress, here are your options and why you might want to choose each one:

 For those just starting an emergency fund, opening another account with your current brick-and-mortar bank can be a great option.
-You will be able to link your current checking or savings account with your emergency fund, which will make it very easy to set up automatic transfers into the account.
-Using your current bank also means that you can make deposits in person or at an ATM.
+You can link your current checking or savings account with your emergency fund, making it very easy to set up automatic transfers into the account.
+Using your current bank also means you can make deposits in person or at an ATM.

-However, if you have the discipline to leave your money alone, this is a good place to safely build your emergency fund from the ground up.
+If you have the discipline to leave your money alone, this is a good place to build your emergency fund from the ground up safely.

-Though these accounts are not as convenient as a local brick-and-mortar bank, they do offer much better interest rates.
-You can deposit money in these savings accounts through linked traditional bank accounts, as well as by mailing in deposits.
+Though these accounts are less convenient than a local brick-and-mortar bank, they offer much better interest rates.
+You can deposit money in these savings accounts through linked traditional bank accounts and by mailing in deposits.
+Your bank might also have the option of mobile deposit, which you can submit online.

 Stowing your entire emergency fund in a CD is not always a great idea since it is not particularly liquid.
-However, if you also have money set aside in a more accessible account, putting away a portion of your emergency fund into a CD is a good way to make sure you still have funds set aside for “life happens” moments, while still earning some interest on that money.
-You can also mitigate CD penalties by using no-penalty CDs or by using a CD ladder, which is a series of CDs with different maturity dates, giving you more frequent access to your funds without having to pay penalties.
+However, if you also have money set aside in a more accessible account, putting away a portion of your emergency fund into a CD helps ensure you have funds set aside for “life happens” moments while still earning some interest on that money.
+You can also mitigate CD penalties by using no-penalty CDs or a CD ladder, a series of CDs with different maturity dates, giving you more frequent access to your funds without having to pay penalties.

-These U.S. Savings bonds are inflation-indexed, which means you start with a particular rate of return when you buy them, and those rates are readjusted every six months to reflect the rate of inflation.
+These U.S. Savings Bonds are inflation-indexed, meaning you start with a particular rate of return when you buy them, and those rates are readjusted every six months to reflect the inflation rate.
 In short, these are a good place to earn real interest on your money—and you defer paying taxes on your earnings until you cash out your bonds.
 However, you cannot withdraw your funds from I-Bonds for a year after you have purchased them.

-Again, while I-Bonds can do more with your money, you will be up a creek if you put all of your emergency funds into them.
+Again, while I-Bonds can do more with your money, you will be in severe trouble if you put all your emergency funds into them.
 In addition, there is a $10,000 purchase limit per person per year.
-Wait to buy an I-Bond until you have a good emergency fund established and can afford to put a portion of it out of reach.
+Wait to buy an I-Bond until you have established a good emergency fund and can afford to put a portion out of reach.

 The Bottom Line